mnwelcome/mn-lgbt-transplants-dev/testimonials.md

 ---

+### From Florida to Minneapolis

+> "Tampa native, my family and I loved our home state, which use to be a fairly progressive LGBTQ+ city, however, the shift to anti-trans rhetoric during Covid left us questioning our future there.
+As time progressed, things become more hostile and in 2021 our only LGBTQ+ health clinic was threatened with violence, protestors and extremists.
+We could no longer see our medical team for care without the possibility of being harmed.
+Families like ours stopped coming together for meet ups for fear of general public.
+Our hormone medication became harder to acquire due to regulations and insurance denials.
+We had to transfer care online to an online doctor in Atlanta.
+As if all of that wasn't stressful enough, the state was now requiring us to register who knows what to the state simply because someone in our family is transgender.
+By the end of 2022, we decided that if we could afford it, we needed to plan to relocate as soon as we could so the plan to move to a safe state began.
+After a quick trip to the dollar store, one giant state map, we circled every place we could transfer to and it came down to Colorado and Minnesota.
+In 2023, we flew to Minnesota first and three weeks later Colorado and after a week of deliberation and one round of voting Minnesota was the winner.
+We moved here towards the end of summer 2023, and as hard as that move was it was the best thing we ever did.
+We were able to start healthcare services right away, no delays or invasive requirements.
+No issues getting medications filled.
+No harassment at the grocery store, or mall, or downtown.
+Minneapolis has some amazing state parks and lakes.
+We do miss the beach and cuban food but Minnesota is home and I truly wish we'd come here sooner."

 ### From Indiana to Northwest Minnesota

 > "The second Trump was announced as the winner I started looking for a new job in a trans sanctuary state, and finished moving to MN by early December.
 It's been interesting to say the least, I have grown to love it here.